-History of the family: Because some kinds of arthritis run in families, you may be more prone to get the illness if your parents or siblings have it.
+Family history: Because some kinds of arthritis run in families, you may be more prone to get the illness if your parents or siblings have it.

 Age: Many kinds of arthritis, including osteoarthritis, rheumatoid arthritis, and gout, become more common as people get older.

-Gender: Women are more likely to acquire rheumatoid arthritis, but men are more likely than women to suffer gout, another kind of arthritis.
+Gender: Women are more likely to acquire rheumatoid arthritis, but men are more likely than women to suffer from gout, another kind of arthritis.